jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 If contracts contain a good naming design, then their use within the client code should feel natural.
 That is, it should feel like the contract was designed specifically for the client’s domain.
 The class, methods and parameters of a contract should be self-explanatory.

 Ideally your user should not need to read the documentation or comments to use your contract.
 This won't always be the case, but hopefully your contract names are expressive enough that someone reading code that accesses your contract can understand it in how it's being used.
-Documentation and comments won’t appear in client code that references your contract.
-Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your referended contract elements within the production code to understand it.
+Contract documentation and comments won’t appear in client code that references the contract.
+Ideally, anyone reading the client code should not have to pause and look up contract documentation or comments when encountering contract elements in how it's being referenced.

 Without care, a contract tends to reflect what was implemented rather than what the client wants or needs.
-Contracts feel like an afterthought, and that’s one reason why so many of them are difficult to use.
+Contracts like these feel like an afterthought, and that’s one reason why so many of them are difficult to use.
 Worse yet they may leak implementation details, known as a [Leaky Abstraction](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#leaky-abstraction).

 Here are some elements of a good contract:
 * It is designed from the user’s point of view to support their intent.